-A Nursing Home is for individuals who require daily nursing care and other professional support services.
+A Nursing Home or Skilled Nursing Facility is for individuals who need 24 hour nursing care and other professional support services.

-Permanent long term care in this setting is for seniors who need continuous skilled care or advanced medical care that is not available at other facilities.
-Other care options such as Adult Family Homes, Assisted Living or Home Health Care are often appropriate to meet the daily care of most seniors and permanent stays in a Nursing Home is not necessary.
+• Permanent long term care in this setting is for seniors who need continuous skilled nursing care or advanced medical care that is not available at other facilities.

 • Options such as Adult Family Homes, Assisted Living or Home Health Care is often appropriate to meet the daily care needs of most seniors after their stay in rehabilitative or skilled care facility.
 Permanent stays in a Nursing Home are typically not necessary.